-Mezvinsky, a Democrat, was the representative for Iowa's 1st congressional district from 1973 to 1976.
+Mezvinsky was the representative for Iowa’s 1st congressional district and was a Democrat.
+He served from 1973 to 1976.

 Mezvinsky is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Mezvinsky sponsored and cosponsored.
 See full analysis methodology.